ABarranco95/Ping-Pong/README.md

+# Access Game
+Here is the link to the pong game https://abarranco95.github.io/.

 # Ping-Pong

 Pong is a table tennis-themed arcade video game, featuring simple two-dimensional graphics, manufactured by Atari and originally released in 1972.
 It was one of the earliest arcade video games.
 It's a simple yet very entertaining game.